hanjunlee21/SeroHet/README.md

 A text file containing -log10 p-values for the signature-wise alterations in each metadata
 * column 1: MetadataID1
 * column 2: MetadataID2
-* column 3–10: signature-wise -log10 p-value (Welch's t-test)
+* columns 3–10: signature-wise -log10 p-value (Welch's t-test)
 <br/>